kettyadoch/terrawatch/README.md

 # terrawatch
 Continuation of the project "Change detection for land cover mapping".
-Documents development of online tool with dashboard with maps, graphs and stats.
+Documents development of online tool with dashboard, maps, graphs and stats.